pwdelbloomboard/devopstools/about-k3d/k3d.md

 ```
 k3d cluster create -a 2
 ```

-* What is an agent node?
+* What is an Agent?
+Basically it's analogous to a, "Node" within Kubernetes.

-To find this out, [in the context of k3d commands](https://k3d.io/v4.4.8/usage/commands/), we can look at the documentation by using the flags, "k3d cluster -h".

 ![](/img/k3dagentvsserver.png)